ioccc-src/winner/1998/schweikh1/README.md

 One" refers to "NA1", the add-on to C89 which added some fairly crufty internationalization support.

+#### Historical note:

-NOTE: Some non-gcc compilers that are not fully ANSI standard do not compile this entry correctly.
-Using cc by default is not helpful most of the time on this entry, because the program has a hardcoded gcc invocation anyway.
+Some non-gcc compilers that were not fully ANSI standard did not compile this entry correctly.
+Using cc by default was not helpful most of the time on this entry, because the program had a hardcoded gcc invocation anyway.
 Anyone who uses egcs and has no plain gcc will need to frob the source anyway and can be expected to do the right thing with `${CC}`.
-So use gcc.
+So one should have used gcc.

-## Author's remarks
+## Author's remarks:

 Important!
 This program, if it compiles at all, is mis-compiled by many compilers due to compiler bugs.
 It could be the "least likely